-The Domestic electric heat pumps for air conditioning and heat.
-There are 3 of them one aft, one center and a 3rd one in the bow.
+There are 3 of them one aft port stateroom, one center and a 3rd one in the port bow.
 There is a separate thermostat for each area.
 It provides heat and air much like your household furnace.
-It only runs shore power or generator.
+This system requires shore power or a generator to operate.
 Turn on the switch in each of the 3 areas and set the temperature at the desired temperature.
 Check the exhaust on the port midships to make certain that no obstruction such as a fender or line exists.